You are listening to the Sean Hannity Radio Show Podcast.

 No, I create my own jobs a lot of times.

-Okay, but did you I'm asking a specific question.
+Okay, but I'm asking a specific question.

-Do you do you ever get a job from a poor person?
+Did you ever get a job from a poor person?

-That would seem not likely, no.
+That would seem not likely.

 Not likely.

-So I know we demonize rich people, but when I was a dishwasher and a cook and a bus boy and a waiter and a bartender, if the people didn't have the money to come to the restaurants that I worked at, I wouldn't make any money, right?
+So I know we demonize rich people, but when I was a dishwasher and a cook and a busboy and a waiter and a bartender, if the people didn't have the money to come to the restaurants that I worked at, I wouldn't make any money, right?

 All right, so here's the point.

-You know, well, those jobs are worth a lot of money to people.
+Well, those jobs are worth a lot of money to people.

 Those regulations cost companies a fortune.

-I'm not saying you don't need any regulation, I'm saying we're so overregulated that corporations could no longer justify, you know, doing business in the U.S. How do you think the president was able to talk all of these corporations into staying and investing billions of dollars in the US?
+I'm saying we're so over-regulated that corporations could no longer justify doing business in the U.S. How do you think the president was able to talk all of these corporations into staying and investing billions of dollars in the U.S.?

-Because he says he's getting rid of the regulations that impact Their business and he's lowering the corporate tax rate.
+Because he says he's getting rid of the regulations that impact their business and he's lowering the corporate tax rate.

-That means, oh great, we can stay here.
+That means, oh, great, we can stay here.

 They'd rather keep them here in the United States.

-And I want those ninety-five million Americans out of the workforce that you know can't buy a home because it's a fifty-one year low home ownership rate, and those fifty million in poverty in America, fifty million, fifty million on food stamps in America.
+And I want those 95 million Americans out of the workforce that can't buy a home because it's a 51-year low home ownership rate.

 I want them to go work again.